JuliaLang/www.julialang.org/blog/2021/08/general-survey.md

   on GitHub
 * most packages are **developed by one or at most two developers**: low [bus factor](https://en.wikipedia.org/wiki/Bus_factor)!
+* a strong culture of collaboration is shown by the fact the repositories of **42%** of packages on GitHub are **part of organizations**, so that multiple people have write access to them, instead of only their authors, which reduces the risk packages will be completely abandoned
 * **583 packages have at least 10 contributors**, while only **11 packages**
   have **more than 100**
 * **470 users** contributed to at least **10 different packages**, and **26